Siubaak/onscreen-console/README.md

 </script>
 ```

-You can use commander line to input your dev commands, and if you want add a global variable, your need to bind it on window by yourself, as the demo below.
+You can use commander line to input your dev commands, and if you want to add a global variable, your need to bind it on window by yourself, as the demo below.
 Then you can use as a global variable.

 # Demo